-In order to make employees work well, it is rather important that they are rewarded when they perform tasks in a satisfactory manner or when they achieve a particular target.
-In addition to being rewarded if you wish for them to work positively through the project, it is important to give employees good incentives which they look forward to in the time to come.
+In order to make employees work well, it’s rather important that they reward when they perform tasks in a satisfactory manner or when they achieve a particular target.
+And In addition, to reward if you wish for them to work positively through the project, it is important to give employees good incentives which they look forward to in the time to come.

 Difference Between Bonus and Incentive:

-Both bonuses as well as incentives are often given in companies as a means of constantly encouraging the employees to give their best no matter what.
-When either of the two is given out to the employees, the employees are very happy and feel like all their efforts are appreciated by the company.
+Both bonuses, as well as incentives, often give in companies as a means of constantly encouraging the employees to give their best no matter what.
+When either of the two gives out to the employees, the employees very happy and feel like all their efforts appreciated by the company.

-One of the main reasons why people get confused between the two terms is that both are given in addition to an individual’s set salary, both are aimed at making the employees feel content as well as both are only given out if the task at hand has been carried out in a proper and successful manner.
-Given here are some of the chief differences that occur between bonus and incentive.
+One of the main reasons why people confuse between the two terms is that both give in addition to an individual’s set salary, both aim at making the employees feel content as well as both only give out if the task at hand has carried out in a proper and successful manner.
+Here are some of the chief differences that occur between bonuses and incentives.

-1. Bonus is given after a task has been completed; an incentive is offered at the onset:
+1. The bonus gives after a task completed; an incentive offered at the onset:

-One of the main differences that exist between bonus and incentives is that a bonus plan is granted to an individual only after a task has been completed by the person.
+One of the main differences that exist between bonuses and incentives is that a bonus plan grants to an individual only after a task completed by the person.

-On the other hand an incentive pay is mentioned to the employees much before they have started working on the task and this incentive serves as a means to spur them on and to give their best no matter what hurdles happen to come their way in the course of their work.
+On the other hand, incentive pay mentions to the employees much before they have started working on the task and this incentive serves as a means to spur them on and to give their best no matter what hurdles happen to come their way in the course of their work.

 2. A bonus usually comes as a surprise, an incentive has no surprise element:

-3. A bonus is not something which is guaranteed, an incentive is promised:
+3. A bonus is not something which guaranteed, an incentive promised:

 It is usually at random or on the spot that the management or boss of a given company decides to give a bonus to his employees for accomplishing such a tough task.
-This reward is given well after the completion of the task when all the employees have had sleepless nights and braved all odds.
+This reward gives well after the completion of the task when all the employees have had sleepless nights and brave all odds.

-4. Bonus is usually given in the form of cash, incentive is usually in the form of a gift:
+4. The Bonus usually give in the form of cash, an incentive is usually in the form of a gift:

-Most often, employee bonus schemes is given to the employees in the form of money or in the form of something which is equivalent to cash like a share in the company etc. On the other hand, an incentive system very often, is not given to the employee in the form of cash bonus rather it is given in the form of a gift of some kind.
+Most often, employee bonus schemes give to the employees in the form of money or in the form of something which is equivalent to cash as a share in the company, etc. On the other hand, an incentive system very often not give to the employee in the form of a cash bonus rather it gives in the form of a gift of some kind.

 5. An incentive has no bearing on future projects:

-An incentive on the other hand, is just encouraging for one given project, once an performance incentives has been announced and given out, it has no bearing to what will happen in the future.
+An incentive, on the other hand, is just encouraging for one gives a project, once a performance incentive announced and gives out, it has no bearing on what will happen in the future.

 6. An incentive may be in the form of a bonus but a bonus is not an incentive: